Pastry & Confectioneryfoundationalprofessional bakers17 min read · updated 2026-06-28

 • Rolled fondant icing — what the UK trade calls sugarpaste: a pliable sugar dough rolled into a sheet and draped over a cake to cover it.

 Add marzipan (ground almonds and sugar) and the firmer gum / flower / modelling pastes (sugarpaste plus extra gum), and you have four materials with four different governing properties.
 Get the property right and the material does what you want; get it wrong and you crack, sweat, bleed colour or kill the gloss.
-The headline map is in cmp-mf-three-families.
+The headline map is in the three-families comparison table below.

 This article is the practical foundation: what each medium is made of, the one property that controls it, how to work it, and the food-safety and colouring rules that catch people out.
 For decorative pulled/blown sugar and isomalt showpieces see A6-sugar-work-techniques; for mirror glazes and nappages see A6-glazes-finishes.